-Total(3)(4)......\$114,000,000 \$5,130,000 \$108,870,000
+THESE SECURITIES HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION, NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION

-- (1) The Company has agreed to indemnify the several Underwriters against certain liabilities under the Securities Act of 1933, as amended.
-See "Underwriting." - (2) The Company will pay all fees and expenses related to the Offering, other than the Underwriting Discount which will be borne by the respective Selling Shareholders, estimated at \$700,000. - (3) The Selling Shareholders have granted the U.S. Underwriters and the International Underwriters 30-day options to purchase up to 360,000 and 90,000 additional Common Shares, respectively, solely for the purpose of covering over-allotments, if any.
-If such options are exercised in full, the total Price to Public, Underwriting Discount and Proceeds to Selling Shareholders will be \$131,100,000, \$5,899,500 and \$125,200,500, respectively.
-See "Underwriting." - (4) Does not include 700,000 Common Shares to be purchased for cancellation by the Company from the Selling Shareholders in the Company Purchase and 100,000 Common Shares to be purchased for investment by the Management Investor from the Selling Shareholders in the Direct Sale.

-The Shares are offered by the several Underwriters, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of certain legal matters by counsel for the Underwriters and certain other conditions.
-The Underwriters reserve the right to withdraw, cancel or modify such offer and to reject orders in whole or in part.
-It is expected that the delivery of the Shares will be made in New York, New York on or about June 27, 1997.

-MERRILL LYNCH & CO.
+PASSED UPON THE ACCURACY OR ADEQUENCE REPRESENTATION TO THE CONTRARY IS A CR.
+IMINAL OF FENSE.
+PECTUS.
+ANY PUBLIC PROCEEDS TO SELLING SHAREHOLDERS(2) Per Common Share \$ \$ \$ Total(3)(4) \$ \$ (1) The Company has agreed to indemnify the certain liabilities under the Securities "Underwriting."
+(2) The Company will pay all fees and expentant the Underwriting Discount which was a second to the company of the company o nses relat ted to the Of rne by the re fering, other spective Selling Shareholders, estimated at \$ (3) The Selling Shareholders have granted International Underwriters 30-day option of the selling over-allotments, if any.
+If some total Price to Public, Underwriting Shareholders will be \$ , \$ and \$ Selling Shareholders, estimated at \$ .
+(3) The Selling Shareholders have granted the U.S. Underwriters and the International Underwriters 30-day options to purchase up to 360,000 and 90,000 additional Common Shares, respectively, solely for the purpose of covering over-allotments, if any.
+If such options are exercised in full, the total Price to Public, Underwriting Discount and Proceeds to Selling (4) Does not include 700,000 Common Shares the Company from the Selling Sharehold 100,000 Common Shares to be purchased Investor from the Selling Shareholders ers in the for invest e Company Puro tment by the I chase and The Shares are offered by the several Unwhen, as and if issued to and accepted by legal matters by counsel for the Underwrite Underwriters reserve the right to withdraw reject orders in whole or in part.
+It is explained by the shares will be made in New York, New York of the shares will be made in New York, New York them, subjers and control of the con ject to approvertain other of the contraction of th val of certain conditions.
+The h offer and to ery of the MERRILL LYNCH & CO.
+ALEY PROUNT OF COME

 ALEX.
-BROWN & SONS INCORPORATED
+BROWN & SONS